 For course information and details about deadlines and registering, please see the Athabasca University course listings and follow online course registration procedures.

 The application process has two parts.
-You must first apply to become a Graduate Student at Athabasca University, and then apply to your program.
+You must first apply to become a Graduate Learner at Athabasca University, and then apply to your program.

 Complete the Graduate Program Application through the AU Office of the Registrar Online Services to receive your student ID number, which is needed to apply for your specific program.